zubair1502/Personal-Projects/README.md

 # Personal-Projects

 This repo contain some of my personal practice projects.
-Can be on Python or in C++.
+Can be in Python or in C++.